ZB Token Price Reaches $0.33 on Exchanges (ZB)

 Buying and Selling ZB Token

-It is usually not presently possible to purchase alternative cryptocurrencies such as ZB Token directly using U.S. dollars.
-Investors seeking to acquire ZB Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZB Token using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as ZB Token directly using U.S. dollars.
+Investors seeking to trade ZB Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ZB Token using one of the exchanges listed above.

 Receive News & Updates for ZB Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZB Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.